Žihárec

-Geography

-The village lies at an elevation of 111 m and covers an area of 17.046 km2.

 History

 In historical records, the village was first mentioned in 1251.
 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops liberated the area, also later acknowledged internationally by the Treaty of Trianon.
 Between 1938 and 1945, Žihárec became occupied by Miklós Horthy's Hungary through the First Vienna Award.
 From 1945, until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.